 Shown to our coach, our suitcases stored underneath, we took our seats.
 Our guide offered us a nice cold bottle of Cerveza Cristal (we were looking forward to drinking this beer again) At 5CUC for two it was hard to turn down.

-*During the time of our holiday (May / June 2019) 1CUC was worth 0.78GBP approximately.
+*During the time of our holiday (May / June 2019) 1CUC was worth approximately 0.78GBP.

-Catamaran, Media Luna Island
+Catamaran & Media Luna Island

 Santa Clara and Trinidad

 Paragliding is something I have always wanted to do but never done.
-This time there would be no excuse, it was happening.
+This time there would be no excuse.
+It was happening.
 The guys who ran this had a small beach hut just up from our hotel in which they also offered other water sport activities.

-The price of my paragliding experience was 80CUC.
+The price of my para-gliding experience was 80CUC.

-As always please leave your comments below.
-If you are planning on visiting this incredible island then why not buy The Rough Guide to Cuba
+As always, please leave your comments below.
+If you are planning on visiting this incredible island, then why not buy The Rough Guide to Cuba